Cjumelin/TS-Tdd-Learningpath/ChapterResume.md

   try again.
 - Every passing test represents a proven piece of behavior that you’ve added to the system
+- We want to first ensure that a newly coded assertion doesn’t pass.
+(Sometimes it does, which is usually not a good thing).
+This ensures our test is honest.
 #### Rules
 - Write production code only to make a failing test pass.
 - Write no more of a unit test than sufficient to fail.
 Compilation failures